Ben Reveno

-Ben Reveno (born March 29, 1999) is an American professional soccer player who plays for Birmingham Legion on loan from New England Revolution in Major League Soccer.
+Ben Reveno (born March 29, 1999) is an American professional soccer player.

 Career

 College and amateur

 Reveno was born in San Jose, California.
-He played two years at UC Irvine in 2017-18 before moving to UCLA between 2019 and 2021, making 49 appearances.
+He played two years at UC Irvine in 2017–18 before moving to UCLA between 2019 and 2021, making 49 appearances.
 He was named to the 2021 All-Far West Region Second Team.

 Reveno also played for San Jose Earthquakes Academy for three years.

 Professional

 On January 18, 2022, Reveno was selected by the New England Revolution in the second round (52 overall) of the Major League Soccer SuperDraft.

 On February 2, 2022, Reveno signed with the Revs second team, MLS Next Pro side New England Revolution II.

 On May 25, 2022, Reveno started for the first team in a US Open Cup match vs New York City FC.
 Six days later, Reveno signed with the first team.

 On March 6, 2023, Reveno signed on a season-long loan with USL Championship side Birmingham Legion.

+On August 7, 2023, Reveno moved on loan again to Indy Eleven, also in USL Championship.

+Reveno was released by New England following their 2023 season.